hashgraph/hedera-improvement-proposal/HIP/hip-0000-holds.md

 * Auctions, crowdfunding and group investments (NFT co-investing), being able to ensure that once target amount, auction time  has been reached, the amount is available at buyer/investor side.

-* Decentralized escrows, payment workflows, contractual linked settelments, without having an intermediary or holding entity, enabling at protocol level, with basic  building blocks, a wide range of payment workflows, with infinite possibilities at Appnet level.
+* Decentralized escrows, payment workflows, contractual linked settlements, without having an intermediary or holding entity, enabling at protocol level, with basic  building blocks, a wide range of payment workflows, with infinite possibilities at Appnet level.